sobolev-alexey/deployment-guides/google-cloud-platform/README.md

 ## Logging

 There are a multitude of logs available from deployment to runtime, they are all available here [GCP - Log Viewer](https://console.cloud.google.com/logs/viewer?project=my-iota-app)

+## Automation/CI

+GCP also has the ability to trigger deployment etc from GitHub using [GCP - CloudBuild](https://cloud.google.com/cloud-build/)